Your First Days as Head of Product Management

 In your first days as head of product management, focus on creating streamlined processes for your team to ensure defined roles and responsibilities.

-In The Earth is Flat, Thomas Friedman expressed his view of the government’s primary role: to provide infrastructure: Make it easy to start a business, protect our persons and property from harm, provide ways to get products from point a to point b (i.e.., roads), and enable information transfer (such as phones and the internet).
+In The Earth is Flat, Thomas Friedman expressed his view of the government’s primary role: to provide infrastructure: Make it easy to start a business, protect our persons and property from harm, provide ways to get products from point a to point b (i.e.., roads), and enable information transfer and collaboration (such as phones and the internet).

 Isn’t that the role of product leadership?

-Product management leadership should be in charge of direction.
+Product management should be responsible for direction.

 In our experience, most organizations make decisions at the wrong levels.
 Executive teams are dabbling in product and portfolio prioritization while product managers are trying to determine (or guess) the product strategy.